aroemers/mount-lite/README.md

 ## Usage

 Put this in your dependencies `[functionalbytes/mount-lite "0.9"]` and make sure Clojars is one of your repositories.
+Read on for a description of the library functions, or go straight to the [API docs](http://aroemers.github.io/mount-lite/index.html).

 ### Global states, starting and stopping